-Bit/Field Name Type Reset Description 31:1 reserved RO 0x00 Software should not rely on the value of a reserved bit.
+Bit/Field Name Туре Reset Description 31:3 reserved RO 0x00 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.
-0 IN0 R/W1C 0 Comparator 0 Masked Interrupt Status

-Gives the masked interrupt state of this interrupt.
+2 IN2 R/W1C 0 Comparator 2 Masked Interrupt Status Gives the masked interrupt state of this interrupt.
+Write 1 to this bit to clear the pending interrupt.
+1 IN1 R/W1C 0 Comparator 1 Masked Interrupt Status Gives the masked interrupt state of this interrupt.
+Write 1 to this bit to clear the pending interrupt.
+0 IN0 R/W1C 0 Comparator 0 Masked Interrupt Status Gives the masked interrupt state of this interrupt.
 Write 1 to this bit to clear the pending interrupt.